twiddlingbits/anthonys-early-code/index.md

 Here are a few of my earliest programs that I remember fondly.
    - [Perfect Sound](./amiga/perfect-sound/readme.md) - Perfect Sound was top selling 8-bit sound sampler for the Amiga computer that I developed while a Junior in college in 1986.
 I designed the hardware, wrote the software, wrote the manual, and got people to sell it.
    - [Lunar Lander](./C64/lunar-lander/readme.md) - A Commodore 64 game I sold while a senior in high school.
 The same one in the above article.
 But here you will find screen shots and code.
-   - TO DO - Germany 1942 - Text Adventure for TRS-80 - 12th grade
+   - [Germany 1942](./TRS-80/germany-1942/readme.md) - Text Adventure written an adventure language I crated, for TRS-80 - 12th grade
    - [Battle Star Galactica](./pdp-11/battlestar-galactica.jpg) - This is a BASIC game I wrote in 8th grade using our school's PDP-11 minicomputer.
 [All of my PDP-11 BASIC](./pdp-11/readme.md)

 # Computer Emulators